vishalkokane264/Assignment-Assembler/README.md

 3]section text
 in this i separated opcode, oprand1, oprand2 and check for oprands in symtable and regtable and populate entries in ___.i file separate out labels also

+This is incomplete version of assembler right now..
+I am working on it.